linde/grpc2mcp/README.md

 ## Running the Example MCP Server

+There are two example MCP servers to help explore functionality.

+### Python trivial server
-An example MCP server is provided in this repository built using [fastmcp](https://gofastmcp.com/).
+There is a trivial python based server built using [fastmcp](https://gofastmcp.com/).
 To run it, you first need to activate the Python virtual environment and then run the server script.

 ```bash
 # Activate the virtual environment